 I really do love the Eiffel Tower (as you can probably tell!)!
 I hear people say that it is overrated but I don’t think it is.

-This is super cliché and hopelessly romantic and it may not happen on a trip to Paris any time soon but one day I would love to stay in a hotel with a view of the Eiffel Tower from the bedroom window.
+This is super cliché and hopelessly romantic and it may not happen on a trip to Paris any time soon but because I have only ever stayed in Hostels in Paris, one day I would love to stay in a hotel with a view of the Eiffel Tower from the bedroom window.
 Ideally it will have a little balcony too, oh and someone who can take that iconic photo of me leaning over the balcony with the Eiffel Tower in the background!
 That’s not too much to ask for right??

 I saw this picture on Jess from A Wanderlust For Life‘s Instagram during Winter and I totally fell in love!
 The street is Rue Jules Siegfried and I actually thought it looked a bit like London, however she posted a photo from another angle on her Instagram Stories where it did look very Parisian!

 Its a bit further out of the city centre as you can probably tell but wandering around a more residential area, especially this one, is something I would like to do!